Dollar General Commits to Major Safety Overhaul Following OSHA Violations

 This settlement addresses existing and future OSHA violations, including blocked emergency exits and unsafe storage.
 By implementing these measures, Dollar General aims to rectify its history of safety violations and ensure a safer working environment for its employees.

 Want to avoid OSHA citations and penalties such as this?
-We highly recommend attending our Certified Safety Manager (CSM) Course in Las Vegas, NV January 27-31, 2025.
+We highly recommend attending our live Certified Safety Manager (CSM) course.

 Related Posts